acreloaded/acr/packages/Readme.txt

 		*.md2 - HitmanDaz[MT] (Darren Pattenden) The owner was notified, but no response was received *.jpg - Protox AssaultCube HQ Reskin PD weapons
-		Most are CC BY-NC-SA by makkE
-		Some models are © unknown
+		Most are CC BY-NC-SA by makkE, some models are © unknown assault2 - Padge1 CC-BY 3.0
 textures*
 	arcitool - Any non-commercial use is allowed, but commercial use can be obtained from him (http://arcitool.de/) boeck - Royalty Free textures assorted by Boeck (http://boeckmania.de), partially reprocessed by makkE to fit the engine